Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Discussion

-The identification of these patterns was relatively straightforward, as we restricted the analysis to individual recordings and had domain knowledge of heartbeat waveforms.
-In general, NLDR algorithms are unsupervised and do not provide labels.
-Rather, separate clustering methods like k-means must be applied to the low-dimensional embedding; these require tuning and may not produce optimal groupings.
-Another limitation on putting NLDR methods into practice is their need for big data.
-The algorithms are statistical, and a population of heartbeats is needed for analysis (even for individual patients).
+The reliance on statistics means that a population of heartbeats is needed for analysis (even for individual patients).
 Within the distribution, arrhythmias are sparse and intermittent, and a sufficient number of them must be present to form a distinct cluster in the 2D latent space.
-Accumulating enough data for statistics, and re-running the algorithms to cross-correlate new signals, means that dimensionality reduction is a relatively slow process.
-On the other hand, if a database is already established, then parametric mappings can be learned (e.g. from a separate neural network) and applied in real time to each new sample \cite{maaten2009parametric, sainburg2021parametricumapembeddingsrepresentation}.
+Accumulating enough data, and re-running the algorithms to cross-correlate new signals, means that dimensionality reduction is a relatively slow process.
+On the other hand, if a database is already established, then parametric mappings can be learned (e.g. from a separate neural network) and applied in real time to each new sample \cite{pmlr-v5-maaten09a, sainburg_parametric_2020}.

+Beyond the formation of clusters, the 2D embeddings produced by NLDR can serve as compact feature representations for downstream tasks.
+Notably, k-NN classification on the 2D embeddings matches or exceeds the performance of k-NN applied to the original high-dimensional signals.
+That is, the reduced spaces preserve and often improve the relationship structure between the original data points.

+As NLDR algorithms do not use and cannot provide explicit labels, interpretation of the clusters depends on the user.
+From a signal processing perspective, sampling points within and between clusters enables comparison of heartbeats based solely on the waveform pattern.
+Even without medical expertise, different patterns can be discriminated; importantly, some can be identified as erroneous or misclassified directly (e.g. flatlines and partial recordings), providing an automated method of data cleaning \cite{islam_outlier_2025} and iterated improvements.

+With domain knowledge, many of the waveform patterns can be interpreted as medically meaningful.
+Indeed, this is the traditional form of medical training: correlating signature features with cardiac conditions~\cite{cook_accuracy_2020, breen_ecg_2022}.
+Here, the task was made easier by focusing on a very limited and well-known dataset.
+The patients of the MIT-BIH collection had severe (and thus easily identifiable) cardiac conditions.
+From the viewpoint of bioinformatics, it is a simple system on which to test advanced methods.
+For broader validation, a wider range of ECG signals is needed \cite{torabi_descriptor_2025}.